dewcode91/dewcode91.github.io/_posts/2021-03-24-race-condition-bug.md

 ### Issue 1: Missing rate rimit at facebook developers individual verification process.

 Individual Verification is a process that allows facebook to gather information about user so they can verify your identity as a person as opposed to a business entity or organization.
-User can begin the verification process in the Verification section of the `App Dashboard -- Settings -- Basic panel`, or the Individual Verification tab in your account's Developer Settings panel.
+User can begin the verification process in the Verification section of the `App Dashboard > Settings > Basic panel`, or the Individual Verification tab in your account's Developer Settings panel.

-During testing the above workflow, I came across the endpoint `email` which was not blocking my ip address while submitting multiple requests on facebook server.
-I was successfully able to exploit this behaviour and reported this issue to facebook security team.

-#### POST Request

 ```
 POST /apps/async/individual_verification/send_contract/?email= HTTP/1.1